burgil/supe-project-creator/README.md

 ## Changelog

+### Version 1.4.1 - Removed an unused variable

+- **Fixed error no-unused-vars**: When using `deno lint` the project will be checked for TypeScript issues, Removing this unused variable was the last error to fix in both typescript files, note that `index.ts` is the main package used to create projects and `bump.ts` is a contributor only script to bump version in multiple files and then push to GitHub which will trigger the action to push into JSR.
+GG.

 ### Version 1.4.0 - Improved Version Bumper Script

 - **Better Version Bump**: The version bumper new feature to push into GitHub was tested and will now operate as intented, Also added detailed from/to version logs